NotMarcYmbern/RedTeaming/README.md

 # File descriptions
 ### [Oh My Zsh](https://ohmyz.sh) scripts for file .zshrc
-- ipaste_myip.txt - Scripts for .zshrc file using [Oh My Zsh](https://ohmyz.sh) - Contains two commands to aid with the handling of different machine's IPs:
+- ipaste_myip.txt - Contains two commands to aid with the handling of different machine's IPs:
   - "**myip**" copies your own tun0 IP to your clipboard.
   - "**ipaste *<IP>***" stores the <IP> value. "ipaste" copies the <IP> value to your clipboard.